Rosamund Kwan: Career

-In 2001 she appeared in Feng Xiaogang's Chinese comedy, Big Shot's Funeral, which starred Donald Sutherland as a film director and Kwan as his assistant.
-Although her last film role was in 2005, Kwan officially announced her retirement from acting in 2007.
+In 2001 she appeared in Feng Xiaogang's Chinese comedy, Big Shot's Funeral, along with Donald Sutherland and Ge You.
+Her last film role was in 2005, and she announced her retirement from acting in 2007.

+In 2015, Kwan launched the skincare brand RK Beauty with her socialite friend Helen Ma Tsz-wing.
+However, after an accountant discovered irregularities in RK’s bank account, suspecting unauthorized and repeated withdrawals of company funds, the brand was ultimately liquidated in 2016.

 Personal life

-Kwan first married to financial service mogul Chris Wong Kwok Sing in 1981, which lasted only nine months, they split in 1982.
-Kwan later married Taiwanese businessman Pierre Chen in 2014 without a public announcement, but they divorced in 2015.
+Kwan was married to financial service mogul Chris Wong Kwok Sing in 1981, which lasted for nine months; they split in 1982.

+After 7 years of dating, Kwan secretly married Taiwanese businessman Pierre Chen in 2014.
+She announced their divorce in 2015.